Azure/azure-sdk-for-python/sdk/keyvault/azure-keyvault-keys/README.md

 ## Key concepts
 ### Keys
-Azure Key Vault can create and store RSA, elliptic curve, and octet sequence (symmetric) keys.
-All can optionally be protected by hardware security modules (HSMs).
+Azure Key Vault can create and store RSA and elliptic curve keys.
+Both can optionally be protected by hardware security modules (HSMs).
 Azure Key Vault can also perform cryptographic operations with them.
 For more information about keys and supported operations and algorithms, see the